This feature availability depends on your plan.

 - Add the policy by clicking Add custom ActiveSync policy button:

 - Name and customize the policy.
-For detailed descriptions of settings, see description of policies below.
+For detailed descriptions of settings, see the description of policies below.

 - Click Add Policy at the bottom of the page: